 Starting of the week

 I was happy to start my Monday with a cup of coffee and chat to Papa.
 As I mentioned in the previous post, the first weekend was “kind of” hectic.
 Papa told me how they started this whole project a long time ago.
-What kind of difficulties they’ve faced, such as Thai government corruption and gaining the trust of the locals (which they are still somewhat pursuing).
+What kind of difficulties they’ve faced, such as Thai government corruption and gaining the trust of the locals (and the latter one they are apparently still somewhat pursuing).

 Sometimes you meet people with devotion and vision.
 I have just met 2 of them, Mama and Papa, who possess both.
 Could you think of running the show with 30 or so kids, having to come up ways to provide for the kids, food, clothes, pay for daily expenses?
 The infrastructure, buildings, and utilities are quite different from what we are used to in the Western world.